-How to Completely Optimize Your Google My Business Listing
+Google My Business: How to Completely Optimize Your GMB Listing

 Just like traditional website SEO, Google uses a variety of signals to serve search results.

-Including important keywords and search phrases to your business listing will be incredibly helpful, especially since your business website is listed directly within your GMB listing.
+Including important keywords and search phrases to your business profile will be incredibly helpful, especially since your business website is listed directly within your GBP.

 Use these in the business description and each time you post a Local Post to your audience.